-- absence of hydrologic and hydraulic models where the Fathom mapping is utilized - outdated National Flood Hazard Layer data greater than 10 years old - absence of 0.2 percent annual chance (500-year) flood risk data - more than 50 percent absence of 0.2 percent annual chance (500-year) flood risk data - absence of modeling and mapping utilizing NOAA Atlas 14 rainfall data
+- absence of hydrologic and hydraulic models where the Fathom mapping is utilized - outdated National Flood Hazard Layer data greater than 10 years old

+- absence of 0.2 percent annual chance (500-year) flood risk data - more than 50 percent absence of 0.2 percent annual chance (500-year) flood risk data - absence of modeling and mapping utilizing NOAA Atlas 14 rainfall data

 The compiled existing condition gap analysis for the Lower Rio Grande Planning Region is included in the geospatial submittal.
-Figure 2.7 shows the age, level of detail, and availability of floodplain mapping data that was included in the floodplain quilt that was provided.
-In Figure 2.7, "Effective Non-Modernized Counties" refers to areas where the floodplain extents are not included in the National Flood Hazard Layer (geospatial database) because the effective FIRMs for the area were developed before FEMA's Modernizing Flood Hazard Mapping Program and can only be provided in pdf versions of the printed maps.
+Figure 2.7 shows a map of the locations of identified existing condition flood data gaps.
 Figure 2.8 shows a map of the locations where Base Level Flood mapping, Fathom Data, and reported flood prone areas were added to the quilt in an attempt to provide better flood risk information.
 A larger, more detailed version of this figure is included as TWDB-required Map 5 in Appendix A.